Catholic Church in the United States: Organization

 No primate exists for Catholics in the United States.
 In the 1850s, the Archdiocese of Baltimore was acknowledged a Prerogative of Place, which confers to its archbishop some of the leadership responsibilities granted to primates in other countries.
 The Archdiocese of Baltimore was the first diocese established in the United States, in 1789, with John Carroll (1735–1815) as its first bishop.
 It was, for many years, the most influential diocese in the fledgling nation.
 Now, however, the United States has several large archdioceses and a number of cardinal-archbishops.

-By far, most Catholics in the United States belong to the Latin or Western Church and the Roman Rite of the Catholic Church.
+By far, most Catholics in the United States belong to the Latin Church of the Catholic Church.
 Rite generally refers to the form of worship ("liturgical rite") in a church community owing to cultural and historical differences as well as differences in practice.
 However, the Vatican II document, Orientalium Ecclesiarum ("Of the Eastern Churches"), acknowledges that these Eastern Catholic communities are "true Churches" and not just rites within the Catholic Church.
 There are 14 other churches in the United States (23 within the global Catholic Church) which are in communion with Rome, fully recognized and valid in the eyes of the Catholic Church.
 They have their own bishops and eparchies.
 The largest of these communities in the U.S. is the Chaldean Catholic Church.
 Most of these churches are of Eastern European and Middle Eastern origin.
 Eastern Catholic Churches are distinguished from Eastern Orthodox, identifiable by their usage of the term Catholic.

 In recent years, particularly following the issuing of the apostolic letter Summorum Pontificum by Pope Benedict XVI in 2007, the United States has emerged as a stronghold for the small but growing Traditionalist Catholic movement, along with France, England and a few other Anglophone countries.
 There are over 600 locations throughout the country where the Traditional Latin Mass is offered.

 Personnel

 The church employs people in a variety of leadership and service roles.
-Its ministers include ordained clergy (bishops, priests. and deacons) and non-ordained lay ecclesial ministers, theologians, and catechists.
+Its ministers include ordained clergy (bishops, priests, and deacons) and non-ordained lay ecclesial ministers, theologians, and catechists.

 Some Catholics, both lay and clergy, live in a form of consecrated life, rather than in marriage.
 This includes a wide range of relationships, from monastic (monks and nuns), to mendicant (friars and sisters), apostolic (priests, brothers, and sisters), and secular and lay institutes.
 While many of these also serve in some form of ministry, above, others are in secular careers, within or without the church.
 Consecrated life – in and of itself – does not make a person a part of the clergy or a minister of the church.

 Additionally, many lay people are employed in "secular" careers in support of church institutions, including educators, health care professionals, finance and human resources experts, lawyers, and others.